x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/mailbox-access.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: abc19646-6211-4f18-a060-e347452dcc53
-description: "Learn how administrators can enable or disable Outlook on the web (formerly known as Outlook Web App) access to specific mailboxes in Exchange Server."
+description: "Learn how administrators can enable or disable Outlook on the web (formerly known as Outlook Web App) access to specific mailboxes in Exchange Server 2016 or 2019."
 ---

 # Enable or disable Outlook on the web access to mailboxes in Exchange Server

-Learn how administrators can enable or disable Outlook on the web (formerly known as Outlook Web App) access to specific mailboxes in Exchange 2016 or Exchange 2019.

 Administrators can use the Exchange admin center (EAC) or the Exchange Management Shell to enable or disable Outlook on the web access to a mailbox.
 By default, users can access their mailboxes by using Outlook on the web.
 When you disable Outlook on the web access to mailboxes, users can still access their mailboxes by using Outlook or other email clients.

 For additional management tasks related to user access to mailboxes, see these topics: